Many gardeners who try to grow beefsteak tomatoes struggle to get a successful crop, especially if they’re growing in a short season area.

 One reason is that larger tomatoes have more growing to do, so require better growing conditions than their smaller cousins.

-Another reason is because we try to grow the big ones in the same way we grow the cherry tomatoes.
+Another reason is because we try to grow the large tomato varieties in the same way as we grow the cherry tomatoes.
 However, most beefsteak varieties require excellent growing conditions in order for the fruit to mature before the autumn weather stops growth.

 - Choose vigorous varieties – most F1 Hybrids.